nsheely/Wordle_Solver/README.md

 4. **3-15 candidates**: Minimax-first with 20% candidate preference
 5. **1-2 candidates**: Random selection

 The strategy automatically switches tactics as candidates are eliminated.
-Parameters optimized through exhaustive search of 1,932 configurations.

 ## Project Structure